-Citizens, your indefatigable and beloved leader – the shining star of supernova brilliance who is TFD – has been sadly laid up the last week due to the white-hot agony of a kidney stone.
-That said, I battle forth from my literal sickbed to bring you yet another recipe of savory merit and historic significance! :)
+Citizens, your indefatigable and beloved Leader – the shining star of supernova brilliance who ALONE is TFD – has been sadly laid up for the last week due to the white-hot agony of a kidney stone.
+That said, I battle forth from my literal sickbed to bring you yet another recipe of savory merit and historic significance! 🙂

 Crispy on the outside, moist and tender inside, the Squirrel-shaped Mandarin Fish is indeed a legendary dish in Jiangsu cuisine (江苏菜), which is one of the Eight Culinary Traditions of China!
 You can learn a lot more about the 58 regional styles of Chinese cooking here.

 In making this dish, a whole fish is deboned with the fillet still attached to the tail, the fillet is then cut in a cross-hatch pattern and when deep fried, will look like a squirrel in flight.
 The sauce served with it is sweet, slightly tangy and pleasantly red.
 Red is the auspicious color for the Chinese, so this sauce is extremely appropriate for the Chinese New Year.
 It is the signature dish of the premier restaurant of Jiangsu cuisine, known as Su Xiaoxiao.

 Like many Chinese dishes, there are several legends and stories behind the recipe!

 Apparently, a long time ago, an Emperor wanted to eat carp, but carp was forbidden by his own laws.
 Of course, being the Emperor, he wanted to get his way and told his chef that his head would be on the ground if he was not served carp.
 His chef then had to devise a way to make the carp un-carplike and using his unmatched kitchen techniques, made the fish to look like a flying squirrel instead.